Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Conclusions

-As a future prospect, additional analyses which are sensitive to semi-exclusive $\pizero$ spectra are needed to reach a better understanding of this strong suppression and its break-down.
-The ATLAS and LHCf Collaborations took the data in $\pp$ collisions at $\sqs=\tev{13}$ with a common trigger, which can provide spectra of exclusive $\pizero$ production.
+As a future prospect, additional analyses using correlations between forward $\pizero$s and other particles (e.g., two-particle angular correlations) are needed to reach a better understanding of the forward meson production mechanism and the strong suppression of $\pizero$ production in $\pPb$ collisions compared to $\pp$ collisions.
+The ATLAS and LHCf Collaborations have taken $\pp$ data at $\sqs=\tev{13}$ and $\pPb$ data at $\snn=\tev{5.02}$ with common triggers.
+This data could provide the possibility for performing analyses of two particle correlations.